 For more information, contact the County Manager’s Office at (770) 467-4280.

 Spalding County Manager

-Steve Ledbetter, Spalding County’s Manager, is responsible for leading an organization of approximately 550 employees and a budget for fiscal year 2021-22 of $95.1 million dollars.
-Mr. Ledbetter is responsible for the professional management of all programs and activities under the Board of County Commissioners.
-In addition, he is responsible for overseeing the County’s Economic & Community Development Services, Human Resources, Resource Management, and Information Services Departments.
-Additionally, Mr. Ledbetter also serves as liaison between the Board of County Commissioners and several working committees.
+Steve Ledbetter, Spalding County’s Manager, is responsible for leading an organization of approximately 550 employees and a budget for the fiscal year 2021-22 of $95.1 million dollars.
+Dr. Ledbetter is responsible for the professional management of all programs and activities under the Board of County Commissioners.
+In addition, he is responsible for overseeing the County’s Economic & Community Development Services, Human Resources, and Information Services Departments.
+Additionally, Dr. Ledbetter serves as liaison between the Board of County Commissioners and several working committees.